-A company of US Marines is conducting a patrol.
-Your unmanned aerial system (UAS) is supporting their sweep with intelligence, surveillance and reconnaissance (ISR).
-In order to support them, your UAS must comply with Air Tasking Order (ATO) Special Instructions (SPINS) for departure and arrival procedures, and then remain within assigned airspace.
-It will be tasked to search an area for typical targets, and may be tasked to conduct an immediate route reconnaissance for convoy support or a point reconnaissance if requested.
+An earthquake has impacted a small island nation in the Caribbean.
+Several boatloads of pirates who have been operating in the area have landed and are attempting to take advantage of the ensuing chaos.
+The overwhelmed local government has put out a call for help and the US Marines have responded.
+Their tasking includes humanitarian relief and security.
+Your unmanned aerial system (UAS) is supporting their mission with intelligence, surveillance and reconnaissance (ISR).
+In order to support them, your UAS must comply with Special Instructions (SPINS) for departure and arrival procedures, and then remain within assigned airspace.
+It will be tasked to search an area for items of interest, and may be tasked to conduct point reconnaissance if requested.
+Additionally, the UAS may be tasked to relay data from a third party Simulated Remote Information Center (SRIC).
 Immediate ISR tasking may be requested outside currently assigned airspace, causing the UAS operators to request deviations.

-SECTION C DESCRIPTIONS AND SPECIFICATIONS C-1 STATEMENT OF WORK FOR SEAFARER CHAPTER OF THE ASSOCIATION OF UNMANNED VEHICLE SYSTEMS INTERNATIONAL (AUVSI) STUDENT UNMANNED AERIAL SYSTEM (SUAS) COMPETITION
+SECTION C STATEMENT OF WORK FOR SEAFARER CHAPTER OF THE ASSOCIATION OF UNMANNED VEHICLE SYSTEMS INTERNATIONAL STUDENT UNMANNED AERIAL SYSTEM COMPETITION (DESCRIPTIONS AND SPECIFICATIONS)

-1.0 Introduction
+1. Introduction

-1.1 This statement of work (SOW) defines the tasks to be performed by the competitor in performing all aspects of the SUAS competition.

-1.2.
-The Seafarer Chapter of the Association for Unmanned Vehicle Systems International (AUVSI) continues the Student UAS Competition aimed at stimulating and fostering interest in unmanned systems, technologies and careers.
-The focus is on engaging students in systems engineering a total solution to a challenging mission, requiring the design, fabrication and demonstration of a system capable of completing a specific autonomous aerial operation.
+- 1.1.
+This statement of work (SOW) defines the tasks to be performed by the competitor in performing all aspects of the Student Unmanned Aerial System (SUAS) competition. - 1.2.
+The Seafarer Chapter of the Association for Unmanned Vehicle Systems International (AUVSI) continues the Student Unmanned Aerial System (UAS) Competition aimed at stimulating and fostering interest in unmanned systems, technologies and careers.
+The focus is on engaging students in systems engineering a total solution to a challenging mission, requiring the design, fabrication and demonstration of a system capable of completing a specific autonomous aerial operation. - 1.3.
 Student teams will be judged based on their system performance, and top teams will earn prize money.
-Opportunities for interaction with top UAS designers, engineers, scientists and leadership will be provided.

-1.3 The principal thrusts of the competition are the safe application and execution of Systems Engineering to develop autonomous operation in successful mission accomplishment.

-- 1.4 The major graded items/events are:

-- 1.4.1 Final Journal Paper

-- 1.4.2 Oral Presentation /Flight Readiness Review

-- 1.4.3 Flight Demonstration
+Opportunities for interaction with top UAS designers, engineers, scientists and leadership will be provided. - 1.4.
+The principal thrusts of the competition are the safe application and execution of Systems Engineering to develop autonomous operation in successful mission accomplishment. - 1.5.
+The major graded items/events are: - 1.5.1.
+Final Journal Paper - 1.5.2.
+Oral Presentation /Flight Readiness Review - 1.5.3.
+Flight Demonstration - 2.
+Scope.

-2.0 Scope.
 This is a Performance-Based competition.
 Multiple government agencies, prime contractors, engineering firms and Universities are observing and judging this competition.
-Contestants may be awarded prizes for major graded items/event, overall performance or individual aspects of a graded item/event.
+Contestants may be awarded prizes for major graded items/event, overall performance or individual aspects of a graded item/event. - 3.
+Requirements.

-3.0 Requirements.
 The Statement of Work for this competition is laid out in paragraph format in line item number order to facilitate tracking and task identification.
-Technical support tasks, documentation and products should be provided in accordance with the Statement of Work.

-3.1 System Design & Development (SDD).
-There are no graded events during SDD - this SOW task is entirely to aid the competitor to understand the requirements and the systems engineering process.
+Technical support tasks, documentation and products should be provided in accordance with the Statement of Work. - 3.1.
+System Design & Development (SDD).
+There are no graded events during SDD this SOW task is entirely to aid the competitor to understand the requirements and the systems engineering process.
 Each team will establish its own Plan of Action and Milestones (POA&M) to complete SDD within the time available before the graded Flight Demonstration.
-Teams may compress, consolidate or eliminate suggested reviews (at their peril).